0xKilty/static-sight/content/projects/test.md

 latex: true
 code: true
 ---
-Give em a test for blogs
+Give em a test for projects

 We need to test a little more